 Pet Ownership and Retirement LivingGo back

-John Lavin of Cognatum said: “Owning a dog encourages health and wellbeing, brings joy, companionship and laughter, it reduces stress, and can often help owners of properties on our estates find a regular routine.
+John Lavin of Cognatum says, “Owning a dog encourages health and wellbeing, brings joy, companionship and laughter, it reduces stress, and can often help owners of properties on our estates find a regular routine.
 We understand what an important part of life a dog can be.

 “A dog can help the retired settle into a new environment, and they provide an excellent talking point.
 For a dog owner looking for a later life home, make sure you choose wisely – you don’t have to compromise.
 Suitable space is obviously vital, as is plenty of immediately adjacent space for comfort breaks, and walking areas that can be reached without getting into a car.

 “For those helping an elderly dog owner find a suitable home, a pet-friendly environment should be a priority.
 Taking a pet brings a familiar comfort when moving an elderly relative to a new environment, but often proves a stumbling block.
 The estate or property itself should be well set up for pet ownership, and welcome pets rather than tolerate them.